This animal is bored. Make sure your kids aren’t like this animal.

 If the weather where you are never changes, ask “what’s the weather like in ____?” and circle that for a bit.

-d) Also works for location words: in most TPRS stories the characters move somewhere.
+d) Also works for location words: in stories the characters are and/or move somewhere.
 So when you say “there was a boy in Spuzzum, B.C.” and then you ask “where in Spuzzum was the boy?” (and kids make suggestions) you can add something like “the boy was in the purple Ferrari behind his Spanish teacher’s house.”

 e) Time is easy to deal with.
 I just randomly once/class point to the clock and say “Clase, son las diez y veinte” or whatever, then translate.
 I circle that.
 Clase, ¿son las diez y veinte or son las diez y quince?
 Si, clase, son las diez y veinte.
 If I said “son las nueve y diez, what would that mean?”
 I also throw time into each story once– great chance to toss in the imperfecto/imparfait— and briefly circle.